 Joint winner of the 2016 Three Choirs Festival Composition Competition, Douglas writes both instrumental and choral music, the latter being an area in which he has a particular interest.
 Since the publication of his Preces, Responses & The Lord’s Prayer in 1998, he has received numerous performances of his choral works, notably by The Gesualdo Six, Exeter Cathedral Choir, Gloucester Cathedral Choir, Manchester Cathedral Choir, Antiphon and the Choir of Christ Church Cathedral Montreal.
 His choral music has been broadcast live on radio on a number of occasions and his Magnificat and Nunc Dimittis (‘The Gloucester Service’) and Christmas carol Videntes Stellam in particular have been performed many times since their premieres, Videntes Stellam also having featured in the 2016 BBC1 series, Christmas City.
 In 2017 Douglas’ song What Passing-Bells? (a setting of the Wilfred Owen poem Anthem for Doomed Youth) was premiered by Guy James in St. Columba’s Church London and was subsequently performed alongside another of his songs, Drop, Drop, Slow Tears in the 2019 New Music Manchester festival.

 With the publication of Douglas’ Three Pieces for organ in 2015, there has been increasing interest in his organ music.
 His Prelude No.3 was recorded by Carson Cooman in the same year and has since been performed in recitals and services around the UK at venues including York Minster, Ely Cathedral, St. John’s College Cambridge, Downing College Cambridge, Brecon Cathedral, Buckfast Abbey, Holy Sepulchre London, St. Ann’s Church Manchester and Cheltenham College Chapel.
 Following performances at Lichfield Cathedral, Christ Church Bristol and St. Martin’s Church Salisbury in 2018, 2019 saw the DVD recording of Douglas’ Fanfare for organ by Daniel Moult for the major Fugue State Films documentary series, The English Organ.
 Fanfare was also included on the album The English Organ Volume Six which was released in 2020 on over 50 streaming services worldwide including Spotify and Apple Music.
-In 2021 his Scherzo for organ was performed at the London Festival of Contemporary Church Music.
+In 2021 his Scherzo for organ received its London premiere at St. Pancras Church in the London Festival of Contemporary Church Music.

-Douglas’ Freefall for cello and piano, one of his three different instrumental versions of this piece to have been published, was selected for the 2020 to 2023 ABRSM Cello Grade 7 syllabus.
+Music by Douglas has been included in the repertoire lists for ABRSM practical exams, his Freefall for cello and piano (one of three different instrumental versions of this piece to have been published) appearing in the 2020 to 2023 Grade 7 syllabus and his Latin Dance for oboe and piano in the Grade 5 syllabus for 2022 onwards.
 Douglas is also the composer of one of the chimes played by Gloucester Cathedral’s bells.

 His music is published by Animus Music Publishing, Banks Music Publications, Encore Publications and Recital Music.